Want to know what to do if your Xbox One can’t find any wireless networks? Here are the reasons why this might be happening and how to fix it.

-We know the feeling; you’ve had a hard day, you’re ready to play.
+We know the feeling; you’ve had a hard day, and you’re ready to play.
 But, no matter how many times you switch your router on and off, your Xbox One just can’t find any wireless networks!
 Let’s try and sort this frustrating problem out with some of these solutions.

 Check Your Internet Speed

 When you sign up for an internet package, you are usually guaranteed a certain download and upload speed.
-Small fluctuations in both internet download and upload speed are normal.
+Small fluctuations in both internet download and upload speeds are normal.
 In unusual but not impossible circumstances, your internet speed may fluctuate drastically.

 In this case, you may still appear to have connectivity.
 Yet, get errors when trying to connect or load pages.
 To ensure that you are not experiencing slow internet speeds, you should check your internet speed.
 You can do so using an internet speed checker, such as www.speedtest.net.

 Do you use a lot of wireless devices?
 You may be surprised to know that these other devices could be disrupting your Xbox One’s internet connection.
 If your Xbox One can’t find any wireless networks, it is advisable to switch any nearby devices off while playing.

 For example, turn off any wireless:

 - Other electronic devices & appliances

 Ensure Your Xbox One Has the Best Signal & Connectivity

 Do you have a perfectly fine, fast, and operating internet or WiFi signal?
 Regardless, if your Xbox One isn’t positioned in the best spot, it may not be getting adequate signal to connect.